bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

 All five party members serve as pallbearers.

-Upon Gibs charge of Professor Lorrimor being a necromancer, Emani challenged Gibs and the local thugs (21 Persuasion roll) and broke their resolve.
+Upon Gibs charge of Professor Lorrimor being a necromancer, Ludmilla challenged Gibs and the local thugs (21 Persuasion roll) and broke their resolve.
 They sullenly dispersed, shooting venomous glances at the party and Kendra.
 Gibs spat out a final threat as he departed
 >This is not over woman!

-Kendra thanked Emani profusely and apologized for the assault.
+Kendra thanked Ludmilla profusely and apologized for the assault.
 The attending councilors professed shock at the attack
 - recognized toughs as local farmhands, all of low character
 - identify the ringleader as Gibs Hephanus, a retired soldier